New Year Ski Chalet: The Best Resorts to Ring in Midnight on the Mountain

 How far in advance should I book a New Year ski chalet?

 For catered chalets in top resorts — Courchevel, Val d'Isere, Verbier — booking 12 to 18 months ahead is standard for the best properties.
-The most sought-after large-group chalets with 10 or more bedrooms can be committed before the previous ski season has ended.
 Self-catered and smaller properties offer more flexibility, with availability sometimes extending to three to six months before travel.

 Which resort has the best New Year's Eve fireworks?